-Click the function that you want to show in the editor window.
+Filter the list by typing the name of the function you are looking for.
+Then click the name of the function that you want to show in the editor window.

 The contents of this menu depend on whether the debugger is started or not, and on the C-SPY driver you are using.
 Typically, additional breakpoint types might be available on this menu.
 For information about available breakpoints, see the C-SPY® Debugging Guide for 8051.